carmenlop/express-pokemon-rb/README.md

 # Pokemon Team Builder
-An application where a user can create a profile and build a team with their battle ready pokemon, once their team is built the user is able to look at their individual pokemon’s stats and add/delete members to their pokemon team.
+Pokemon Team Builder is an application where a user can create a profile and build a team with their battle ready Pokemon.
+Once their team is built the user is able to look at their individual Pokemon’s stats and add/delete members to their Pokemon team.
 There is a feature where the user can get a random Pokemon to display and they decide if they want to add the Pokemon to their team or skip to the next random Pokemon.
 Users can also add/edit notes for each Pokemon.

 ## Link to application